 The Age of the Customer is a term commonly used to refer to the empowerment of customers in the modern era largely due to abundance of information available to them through in an increasingly connected world.

 The modern customer demands to be treated as an individual; for their digital experiences and communications to be personalized and highly-relevant, and catered to match their specific needs, interests, and preferences.
+There are many ways in which businesses contact their customers.
+For example, a finance business may decide to contact their customers, they might want to look into using ringless voicemail for finance lenders.
 And while customer expectations are increasingly reaching all-time highs, their patience and tolerance for sub-par experiences are at all-time lows.
 As a customer, if you don’t give me the quality experience I expect; exactly what I want, how, when and where I want to experience it, I’ll simply get it from someone else who will.
 And companies like Google, will make sure that I do.

 Google, Apple and Amazon are just a few among the many mega-companies who have made it their mission to cater the world to the individual customer.
 With each new algorithm release, Google is making it more and more difficult for companies to be found online through search if they are failing to deliver the level of quality experiences customers demand.